 Can you skip the lines at the Tower of London?

 London’s most popular attractions all get very busy during peak holiday season.
-If you take part in a private tour led by a Blue Badge Guide, your guide will escort your group to the front of the security line, saving you valuable time!
+If you take part in a private tour led by a Blue Badge Guide, your guide will use their local knowledge to ensure any queuing time is kept to the bare minimum!

 Where can I buy Tower of London tickets?